maythamfahmi/CryptoNet/README.md

 - AES symmetric encryption.
 - RSA PEM exporting and importing.
 - Support for X509Certificate2.
-- Ability to encrypt and decrypt text, files like images, word, excel, etc.
+- Ability to encrypt and decrypt text, and files like images, word, excel, etc.
 - Cross-platform compatible with Windows, Linux, and iOS.

 ## Issues